Leadership

 Lashon Gros, HR Director, City of Taylor

 LaShon Gros is the Director of Human Resources and Civil Service for the City of Taylor.
 She began this role in January 2021.
 Her focus is on recruiting and retaining talented employees, increasing employee engagement, and making a positive impact in the organizational culture.
 LaShon began her career in municipal human resources with the City of Killeen where she served 5 years.
 Her duties included employee relations matters, managing the recruitment cycle, overseeing the hiring and promotion processes for Civil Service, and assisting with training.
 LaShon discovered her love for human resources while serving in the United States Army.
-LaShon retired from the army after 20 years of service in 2016.
+She retired from the army after 20 years of service in 2016.
 LaShon has a Bachelor of Science in Business Administration, a Master of Human Resources Management, and a Master of Science in Organizational Leadership.
-She is also a Society of Human Resources Certified Professional (SHRM-CP).
+She is also a Society of Human Resources Certified Professional (SHRM-CP) and Public Sector Human Resources Association Senior Certified Professional (IPMA-SCP).
 LaShon loves spending time with her family, watching movies, and traveling.

 Elliot Harper